Dumbbell Shrug: Muscle Worked, Benefits, Variations

 Seated Dumbbell shrugs

-1. Grab a pair of dumbbells and set down on the bench with your feet flat on the floor.
+1. Grab a pair of dumbbells and sit down on the bench with your feet flat on the floor.

 2. Hold the dumbbells with a neutral grip at your sides.

-3. Keeping your body upright, shrug your shoulders as high as you can, shrug your shoulders up toward your ears.
+3. Shrug your shoulders as high as you can toward your ears.

-4. At the top, pause for a moment and slowly lower the weights back to the starting position.
+4. At the top, pause briefly and slowly lower the weights back to the starting position.

 3. Behind-the-back dumbbell shrugs